mewhuan/WaterDaily/README.md

 <body>
 #### Waterbalance View
 <p>
 Open it, the app shows the waterbalance view at first.
-There are several parts int the view: the bottle view, drink water button, drink other button, undo button and change bottle button. </br>
+There are several parts int the view: the bottle view, drink water button, drink other button, undo button and change bottle button.
+User can press drink water and drink other buttons to take different beverages, and press undo button to cancel previous operations.</br>
 <img src="https://raw.githubusercontent.com/mewhuan/screenShots/master/waterdaily1.gif" width="280" height="500"></br>
 </p>
 <p>